+Application Applied

-Application : Applied Explanation on application of the : The Chairman of the Board Audit & Risk Management Committee is Y. Bhg.
-Datuk Mohd Hasyudeen Bin Yusoff practice He is not the Chairman of the Board of Directors.
+Explanation on The Chairman of the Board Audit & Risk Management Committee is Y.

+application of the Bhg.
+Datuk Mohd Hasyudeen Bin Yusoff

+practice

+He is not the Chairman of the Board of Directors.

 The Chairman of the Board of Directors is Mr Ramon S. Ang.

-Explanation for : departure
+Explanation for

+departure

-Large companies are requ uire ed to complete the columns below.
+Large companies are requ ired to complete the columns below.
 Non-large companies are encouraged

-to complete the columns be low.
+to complete the columns pelow.

-Measure :
+Measure

+T:

-Timeframe :
+Timeframe